semgrep/semgrep-docs/docs/deepsemgrep.md

 For a more realistic example where typed metavariables are used, see the following [rule written by Semgrep community](https://semgrep.dev/playground/s/chegg:log4j2_tainted_argument) to find code vulnerable to the log4j vulnerability.
 :::

-Try to run DeepSemgrep in cloned [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests).
+Try to run DeepSemgrep in the cloned [DeepSemgrep testing repository](https://github.com/returntocorp/deep-semgrep-tests).
 Go to `docs/class_inheritance_with_typed_metavariables` and run the following command:

 ```sh
 semgrep --config deep.yaml . --deep